golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 ## Introduction

-You can select providers that suit your needs:
+You can select providers using different criteria, i.e. defining requirements in a demand or applying filters on providers' proposals.
+You can:

-- Select a provider based on minimal requirements for remote computer CPU, storage, ram
+- Select a provider based on minimal requirements for remote computer CPU, disk storage, RAM.
-- Select a provider based on the whitelist/blacklist
+- Select a provider based on the whitelist/blacklist.
-- Select a provider based on the proposed costs using a custom filter
+- Select a provider based on the proposed costs using a custom filter.

+## Prerequisites

+Yagna service is installed and running with `try_golem` app-key configured.

 {% alert level="info" %}